AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **active_decode_targets_bitmask**: contains a bitmask that indicates which decode targets are available for decoding.
-Bit i is equal to 1 if decode target k is available for decoding, 0 otherwise.
+Bit i is equal to 1 if decode target i is available for decoding, 0 otherwise.

   * **custom_dtis_flag**: indicates the presence of frame_dtis.
 When set to 1,
     frame_dtis MUST be present.
 Otherwise, frame_dtis MUST NOT be present.